 “You’re welcome to join us,” said her father.

-“We’ll talk to you tomorrow.”
-Her mom ended the call and Mag checked her dashboard clock… 8:15 a.m.
-One of the by-products she appreciated about morning check-in was how quickly time passed.
-What felt like five minutes of conversation, actually resulted in forty-five minutes subtracted from her commute clock.
-She grinned like a grade schooler anticipating homemade cookies at Grandma’s, then sang aloud in a happy-go-lucky voice.
+“Talk to you tomorrow.”
+Mom ended the call and Mag checked her dashboard clock… 8:15 a.m.
+A positive by-product of morning check-in was how quickly time passed.
+What felt like five minutes of conversation, resulted in forty-five minutes removed from the commute clock.
+And like a grade schooler anticipating cookies at Grandma’s, she grinned.
+Then sang aloud in a happy-go-lucky voice.

 “Yay!
 Now I can listen to my music.”